korostelevm/scampage_blog/README.md

 </p>

 #### The code
 This one is a simple hello-world express.js site serving two static files `index.html` and `login2.html`.
-The file however contains single line of code.
+The files each contain a single line of code.

 ```html
 <!-- public/index.html -->